djthapa22/Project_3_G5/README.md

 # Traveling to Minneapolis?
 We'll find your perfect AirBnB!

-## Overview
+## Overview of ETL:
-For this project, our group decided to analyze the AirBnB data within the greater Twin Cities area.
+For this project, our group decided to analyze the AirBnB listings data within the greater Twin Cities area.
 We wanted to understand how we could use an online datasource (API) to extract data and complete the following steps of ETL steps in driving our visualizations.

 * ***<ins>Extraction:*** </ins>  <br> We utilized the AirBnB data found in below resource for Twin Cities area.